+The details of rule implementation outlined below are still under development and subject to change.

 Notification

 The proposed rules would become effective on Feb.
 16, 2013.
 DEQ will notify affected parties by:

 Mailing initial notification and other materials to facilities that potentially dispense gasoline into non-road vehicles and non-road engines